-Role of Thermal Ablation and SABR
+Role of thermal ablation and SABR

-For this review, only studies with 20 or more patients, a minimum reported 3-year OS, and studies with mixed pathology, colorectal or sarcoma metastases (representing the largest reports allowing results to be more easily compared against studies involving surgical resection) were included.
+For this review, only studies with ≥20 patients, a minimum reported 3-year overall survival and studies with mixed pathology, colorectal or sarcoma metastases (representing the largest reports allowing results to be more easily compared to studies involving surgical resection) were included.
 No randomized studies exist.